Stop Mind Reading: 3 Ways You Misunderstand Your Partner

 Identify mind reading and other distortions that influence your relationships with this test based on Beck's cognitive model.

-Take the test →Conclusion
+Take the Psy Test →Conclusion

 No one can read another person's mind—even after 30 years together.
 Every time you replace certainty with a question, you create space for authentic communication.
 It's in that space that genuine intimacy can be built.